-- Know the History – You must know about the site’s history before buying it.
+- Know the history.
+You must know about the site’s history before buying it.
 Know about its net worth, how old the site is, and if it is legit.
-Just because it’s saying it’ll earn you $10k a month doesn’t mean it really will.
-Usually the older sites are the most trustworthy ones.
+Just because it’s saying it’ll earn you $10,000 a month doesn’t mean it really will.
+Usually, older sites are the most trustworthy ones.

-- Demographics – Find a site that targets the demographic you want to reach.
+- Understand the demographics.
+Find a site that targets the demographic you want to reach.

-- Traffic Quality – The more the visitors, the more money you’ll earn.
+- Look at traffic quality.
+The more site visitors, the more money you’ll earn.

-- Maintenance Cost – How much will this site cost to maintain?
+- Check the maintenance costs.
+How much will this site cost to maintain?
 How many staff do you need to run the site?
 These are things you must consider.

-- Price – Something to definitely consider to make sure the site is legit, an average site would cost around $2500.
-Although there are sites that cost lower, this can be considered a red flag.
+- Confirm the price.
+An average site would cost around $2,500—keep this in mind when you’re weighing whether a site is legitimate or not.
+There are sites that cost lower, but this can be considered a red flag.